Cuteness Overload: 11 ‘Kawaii’ Things to Do in Tokyo

 japan kawaii things to doImage credit: Dushan Hanuska

-If you know anything about manga and anime at all, then this store is on destination list for Tokyo.
+If you know anything about manga and anime at all, then this store is on the destination list for Tokyo.
 Mandarake is the biggest manga and anime store in the world.
 You can get anything from books and films to costumes and games.
 Even if you are not into those all, it is well worth visiting the store and walking through the endless corridors filled with outlandish stuff.

 Also read: Places in Tokyo to Enjoy a Budget-Friendly Trip